|Cat. no. W70||SabDex Agar, USP, 15x100mm Plate, 26ml||10 plates/bag|

 Hardy Diagnostics Sabouraud Dextrose Agar and Sabouraud Dextrose Broth are recommended for the isolation, cultivation, and maintenance of non-pathogenic and pathogenic species of fungi and yeasts, and meet the harmonized USP/EP/JP standards for the microbial examination of non sterile products.

-Sabouraud Dextrose Agar was formulated by Sabouraud in 1892 for culturing dermatophytes.(3) The pH is adjusted to approximately 5.6 in order to enhance the growth of fungi, especially dermatophytes, and to slightly inhibit bacterial growth.(1) This medium is recommended for mold and yeast counts by the U.S. Pharmacopeia, Standard Methods for the Examination of Water and Wastewater, the Association of Official Analytical Chemists, and the Compendium of Methods for the Microbiological Examination of Foods.(2,4-6) Sabouraud Dextrose Broth is a modification of the original formulation made without agar.
+Sabouraud Dextrose Agar was formulated by Sabouraud in 1892 for culturing dermatophytes.(3) The pH is adjusted to approximately 5.6 in order to enhance the growth of fungi, especially dermatophytes, and to slightly inhibit bacterial growth.(1) This medium is recommended for mold and yeast counts by the U.S. Pharmacopeia, Standard Methods for the Examination of Water and Wastewater, the Association of Official Analytical Chemists, and the Compendium of Methods for the Microbiological Examination of Foods.(2,4-6) Sabouraud Dextrose Broth is a modification of the original formulation made with only half the amount of Dextrose and no agar.
 It is recommended by the U.S. Pharmacopeia for sterility testing of pharmaceutical products.(5,6)

 Sabouraud Dextrose Medium contains digests of animal tissues (peptones) and casein which provide a nutritious source of amino acids and nitrogenous compounds for the growth of fungi and yeasts.
 Dextrose is added as the energy and carbon source.